KonstantinKuklin/HandlerSocketLibrary/docs/eng/Decrement.md

 }
 ```

-Another way to execute the query.
+Another way to execute the query:
 ```php
 $decrementQuery->execute(); // query was sent and the results on this query and all from the queue were parsed
 $decrementResult = $decrementQuery->getResult();